syncfusion-content/javascript-docs/js/Grid/Columns.md

 #### Clip

-When the content gets overflows the remaining content will be hidden in the particular cell
+When the content overflows, the remaining content will be hidden in the particular cell

 The following code example describes the above behavior.